 Lafayette, Louisiana is a unique community that embraces different cultures.
 It is important that our students become involved in this diverse community and find their own special way to contribute.
 We require LIFE students to spend a certain amount of time each month outside of school volunteering, taking classes, or participating in community events.

 Interested in becoming a LIFE mentor?

-NEW APPLICANTS: Download and complete the application and reference forms.
+NEW APPLICANTS: Download and complete the Spring 2018 application and reference form.
 Please do not turn in application and forms until your schedule is finalized.